-That said, there aren’t many other foods I love more than sweet caramelized onions.
+That said, there aren’t many other foods I love more than sweet caramelized or roasted onions.
 I actually had to make an onion jam for a freelance project recently and have been putting it on all.the.things. ever since.

 A few weeks ago, I got the opportunity to visit Minkus Farms, a local onion farm as part of the New York State Grown & Certified Program.
 Minkus Farms is one of the many New York produce farms joining in on this new program that will be launching in the spring of 2017.

 With a goal of educating people on the importance of buying local and strengthening confidence in products grown by New York state farmers, it’s something I’m excited to support 100%.

 In addition, farms and farmers must currently be certified for Good Agricultural Practices (GAP) and participate in Agriculture Environmental Management.
 It’s a combination of modern food safety standards and environmental stewardship.

 The state is both helping consumers by giving an assurance of quality in how and where the food is grown and produced, while also promoting local producers who are meeting these safety and environmental guidelines.
-Win, win.

-So now, when you’re in the store you won’t have to wonder if the produce before you was flown in from 3,000 miles away or not AND you get a guarantee of quality practices both from a safety and environmental standpoint.
+So now when you’re in the store you won’t have to wonder if the produce before you was flown in from 3,000 miles away or not AND you get a guarantee of quality practices both from a safety and environmental standpoint.

 Besides learning all there is to know about onions (best tip of the day: mushy, soft “tops” means the onion is likely rotten in the center, pick the dried out ones instead!) and standing in an onion warehouse that resembled the ball pit at gymnastics (or McDonalds play place) just on a 1000x larger scale, we were all sent home with a 10 pound bag of onions to play with.